satur9nine/arm-cortex-m-qemu-demo/README.md

 # ARM Cortex-M QEMU Demo

-This project contains source that demostrates the use of a variety of software I find useful in embedded projects:
+This project contains source that demostrates the use of a variety of software I find useful in embedded projects.
+The projects run in qemu.

  * FreeRTOS
  * CmBacktrace